andersspielen/PotionGamesIssues/README.md

 # PotionGames

-> A Minecraft minigames plugin for PaperMC servers!
+> A Minecraft minigames plugin for Bukkit servers!

 PotionGames is a minigames plugin that works like SurvivalGames but with potions and effects!